plausible/website/_articles/lightweight-web-analytics.md

 Plausible script itself is under 1 KB. **If you replace Google Analytics with Plausible you will reduce your page size by 74 KB for each visitor**.

-With 10,000 monthly visitors that will be a saving of 740,000 KB (0.74 GB) per month.
-Almost a GB less of data will be transferred per month for every 10,000 visitors.
+With 100K monthly visitors, that will be a saving of 74,00,000 KB (7 GB) per month.
+7 GB less of data will be transferred per month for every 100K visitors.

-That brings us to 8.8 GB of data transfer per year saved.
+That brings us to 84 GB of data transfer per year saved.
 Even a saving of 74 KB in scripts can really make a huge difference in reducing the carbon footprint of your website.

-The estimated numbers [vary a lot from study to study](https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12630) and by which type of network is used, but Website Carbon Calculator has set the energy usage at 1.8 kWh (kilowatt‐hours) for every GB of data transfer.
+The estimated numbers [vary a lot from study to study](https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12630) and by which type of network is used, but Website Carbon Calculator has set the energy usage at 0.2 kWh (kilowatt‐hours) for every GB of data transfer.

-**That would result in almost 16 kWh saved per year for one website of 10,000 monthly visitors only by reducing one analytics script**.
+**That would result in almost 16.8 kWh saved per year for one website of 100K monthly visitors only by reducing one analytics script**.

 Another number that is not easy to get a definitive answer to is the [carbon intensity of the electricity generation](https://www.eea.europa.eu/data-and-maps/indicators/overview-of-the-electricity-production-2/assessment-4).
-Website Carbon Calculator sets this at 475 g CO2 per kWh.
+Website Carbon Calculator sets this at 494 g CO2 per kWh.

-This means that the almost 16 kWh saved per year for one single website of 10,000 monthly visitors ends up saving more than 7.6 kg of CO2 emissions.
+This means that the 16.8 kWh saved per year for one single website of 100K monthly visitors ends up saving  8.2 kg of CO2 emissions.

-**So almost eight kilograms in the yearly reduction of CO2 emissions for one website of 10,000 monthly visitors alone from a saving of 74 KB in JavaScript**.
+**So eight kilograms in the yearly reduction of CO2 emissions for one website of 100K monthly visitors alone from a saving of 74 KB in JavaScript**.

 These numbers are all estimates but you can imagine if millions of website owners and Google Analytics users end up making a similar reduction in their website size too.
 The total reduction in the carbon footprint of the web would be immense.